 The University of Iowa administers a large number of study abroad programs, and programs offered by other US colleges and universities are also available to University of Iowa students.
-The Department of Psychology has worked closely with Study Abroad to select programs that fit Psychology majors particularly well.
+The Department of Psychological & Brain Sciences has worked closely with Study Abroad to select programs that fit Psychology majors particularly well.
 All areas of emphasis within the Psychology major include options for study abroad.
 Consider your area of emphasis, your career interests, and your academic goals.
 Use these webpages and links, talk with your major adviser, and work with an adviser at the Study Abroad office and you will find a program that fits your needs.

 While we suggest you look at these highlighted programs first, feel free to browse the programs section of the Study Abroad website, explore an online directory of study abroad programs, and consult materials in the Study Abroad Resource Room.

 The Department of Psychology at the University of KwaZulu-Natal in Durban, South Africa offers a number of courses for undergraduates, including Intro to Psychology, as well as classes covering developmental and organizational psychology, psychology and society, and psychoanalysis and social issues.